Switzerland · Close Protection & Executive Security

 Planning travel to Geneva?
 Speak with a security consultant.

 Geneva is the international capital of multilateral diplomacy, home to the UN European headquarters, WHO, ICRC, WTO, UNHCR, and hundreds of international organisations.
-It is also one of the world’s primary private wealth management centres, hosting significant concentrations of HNWI clients and family offices.
+It is also one of the world’s primary private wealth management centres, hosting significant concentrations of HNWI assets, private banking relationships, and family offices.
+These two functions create a security environment that is defined not by conventional crime but by intelligence, financial risk, and the specific needs of a client population that differs entirely from the general travelling public.

 Threat Profile